This information will help you understand and prevent opioid misuse.Back to top

 - Store them safely.
 Keep your opioids in a safe place (such as in a locked cabinet) and out of reach of others, including visitors, children, friends, and family.

 - If you don’t need them, don’t keep them.
 Get rid of your unused or expired opioids when you don’t need them anymore.
 This can help you make sure you don’t take more than you need to and lowers the chances that someone else might take them.
-For more information, read our resource Getting Rid of Unused Medications.
+For more information, read our resource How to Get Rid of Your Unused Medications.

 - Only take yours.
 Don’t share your opioids with another person or take another person’s opioids.